iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/AllOrAnyExp.ecdbtest.md

 | 338         |

-# AllOrAnyExp Using ANY with multiple items
+# Using ANY with multiple items

 - dataset: AllProperties.bim